shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

 We have data from various sources ingested into the Lakehouse.
 In this lab, you will work with the semantic model.
 Typically, we performed modeling activities like creating relationships, adding measures, etc. in Power BI Desktop.
-Here we will learn how to perform these modeling activities in the service.
+Here, we will learn how to perform these modeling activities in the service.

 By the end of this lab, you will have learned:

 - Using SQL view in SQL analytics endpoint

-- How to Create a semantic model
+- How to create a semantic model

 # Lakehouse -- Analyzing data